strobelo/cis212_lab/lab9_Derek/lab9_notes.md

 https://oregon.qualtrics.com/jfe/form/SV_6XOcvmXTKdlgfmB

 ## Why deque?
 It's a pretty niche data structure.
 But for some problems, it's really handy.
-If you're interested, check out https://en.wikipedia.org/wiki/Work_stealing
+If you're interested, check out https://en.wikipedia.org/wiki/Work_stealing.

+Here's another example: We are writing a web browser and keeping a browser history record.
+We want to automatically record visited sites in order, but also provide a function to clear the oldest hour or day of records.
+How could we solve this using a deque?

 ## How deque?
 Deque is just a queue where we can access *both* ends.
 You could kind of think of it like a queue AND a stack at the same time.